The stray dog issue

 Sterilisation-cum-vaccination

-For decades the Municipal Corporation of Mumbai used to kill up to 50,000 stray dogs
+For decades the Municipal Corporation of Mumbai used to kill up to 50,000 street dogs

 annually.
 The method used was electrocution.
 In 1994, in response to demands made by our organisation and others, dog-killing

-was replaced by mass sterilisation and immunisation of stray dogs
+was replaced by mass sterilisation and immunisation of street dogs

-Under this programme, stray dogs are surgically neutered and then replaced in their own area.
+Under this programme, street dogs are surgically neutered and then replaced in their own area.
 They are also vaccinated

 against rabies